support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Photographs of old objects

 Mithras Sacrificing the Bull, 2nd-3rd century by Roman.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 mithra sacrifiant le taureau · mithraic cult · roman god · killing · slaughtering · sacrifice · deity · c2nd · c3rd · relief · Louvre, Paris, France / Bridgeman Images